Lavilette/STEM2019/README.md

 # STEM-2019
 STEM Institute Summer 2019

-This is the code and data used for STEM Institute
+This is the code and data used for STEM Institute.

+Ok